6 month diploma in hotel management in nepal

 6 Month Diploma in Hotel Management in Nepal

-This complete 2026 guide covers everything you need to know from what the course actually teaches, to which colleges offer it, how much it costs, and what salary you can realistically expect after graduation.
+This complete 2026 guide covers everything you need to know from what the course actually teaches to which colleges offer it, how much it costs, and what salary you can realistically expect after graduation.

-What is a 6 Month Diploma in Hotel Management?
+About 6 Month Diploma in Hotel Management?

 Overview of the Course Structure and Duration

-Duration: 6 months (24 weeks) | Delivery: Classroom + Practical Labs + Internship | Affiliation: CTEVT / NEB / Private | Medium of Instruction: English and Nepali
+Duration: 6 months + 6 months | Delivery: Classroom + Practical Labs + Internship

 Key Skills You Will Learn in 6 Months

-By the end of a 6 month hotel management diploma, you will have developed a strong foundation across all major departments of a hotel:
+By the end of a 6-month hotel management diploma, you will have developed a strong foundation across all major departments of a hotel:

 • Front Office Operations: Reservation handling, check-in/check-out procedures, guest relations, and PMS (Property Management Systems)